Techtonica/curriculum/roles-in-tech/machine-learning.md

 ### Motivation

 - Machine learning(ML) is an application of artificial intelligence that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 - Machine learning is given so much importance because it helps in predicting behavior and recognizing patterns that humans with their limited capacity cannot predict.
-It is important because every field wants automatic, adaptive, optimize and want to take the decision itself without any human interface.
+It is important because every field wants automatic, adaptive, optimize and want to take the decision itself without any human interface.[(btbp.org)](https://www.btbp.org/Metrology&AIservices.html)

 **Which companies use Machine Learning?[(from em360tech.com)](https://www.em360tech.com/tech-news/top-ten/top-10-companies-using-machine-learning/)**